OpenCloudJedi/WindowsAnsible/README.md

 Make sure any name or names of your windows nodes are added to your inventory so it will properly deploy.

-4. It may also be needed to adjust the firewall settings.
-The script you run on the nodes starts the listener and creates some firewall rules.
-I had to set the network interface to use the private firewall policy profile to gain connectivity to the windows hosts.